saztronaut/pace_phri/README.md

 * Participants can add/edit data in a previous week

 ### progress report
+* show_all_steps.php - extracts all steps by user and outputs an array of steps for each target point
-*Extension* Produce graphs to show the users progress over time
+* stepHistory.php - shows tables of data and a graph for each week Produce graphs to show the users progress over time

 ## Administrative functions
 ### admin.php